o1-labs/mina-lightnet-docker/DockerHub.md

 ## Image tags anatomy

-Several image tags are available for download, like:
+Several image tags are available for download like:

-- `rampup-latest-lightnet`
+- `o1js-main-latest-lightnet`

 where:

-- The `rampup` prefix corresponds to the Mina GitHub repository branch
+- The `o1js-main` prefix corresponds to the Mina GitHub repository branch
-- The `lightnet` suffix corresponds to the Dune profile that is used during the application build procedure
+- The `lightnet` suffix corresponds to the Dune profile that was used during the application build procedure for current image tag

 ## Mina accounts manager API